rafaelfernandesbrgo/rafaelfernandesbrgo/README.md

 <h1 align="left">Hi!
 I'm Rafael Fernandes 👋</h1>

-### Brazilian engineer with over a decade of experience in software development and software engineering.
+### I'm Rafael Fernandes, a Senior Full Stack Developer with over a decade of experience in software development and engineering.
+I specialize in building robust and scalable solutions using modern technologies such as TypeScript, JavaScript, React, and Node.js.

 ---